Verdict in Illinois History:

-Barry Goldberg wants to stress that the law firm he founded wasn’t built overnight.
+Barry Goldberg wants to stress to you that the law firm he founded wasn’t built overnight.
 It has taken many years of hard work and determination.

 The Goldberg twins, Barry & Barth, along with their brother Jerome, founded Goldberg & Goldberg, which opened in 1967.
 The firm has concentrated on medical malpractice, with a special interest in litigation concerning catastrophically brain injured children and obstetrical malpractice ever since.